bloomberg/chromium.bb/chrome/common/extensions/docs/README.txt

 scheme.
 If you do, you can refresh to instantly see any changes you make].

 *I want to document methods, events or parameters in the api itself:
-=>Edit ../api/extension_api.json.
+=>Edit the JSON file for the api in ../api/.
 Usually you can just add or edit the "description" property.
 This will appear automatically in the corresponding doc page at ./<page>.html (where <page> is the name of the apimodule ("tabs", etc..) that contains the change you are making.

 *I want to edit static content for an API reference module:
 =>Look in /static/<page>.html (for your module).
 If the file exists, edit it,